 At MVD Express, we stay in touch with the latest traffic-related laws around the state to better serve the people of New Mexico.
-These laws can impact the procedures we follow when issuing documents like driver’s licenses, titles and registrations.
+These laws can impact the procedures we follow when issuing documents like driver’s licenses, titles, and registrations.
 They can also impact what we can and cannot do.
-This information helps us to stay up-to-date so we can give you accurate service.
+This information helps us to stay up-to-date so that we can give you accurate service.
+Continue reading below to learn more and be sure to continue to check our blog page to learn about recent news.

 What You Need to Know